explorable-viz/esop2025/ESOP-revision-plan.md

   pattern-matching to individual "shallow" elimination forms, and mention Peyton-Jones et al [2022] early as a precedent.
 Rehash overly defensive parenthetical sentence at end of paragraph.
 - [ ] [4.1.3] Drop reference to "filter"; use (new) example from Section 1 instead.
-- [ ] Explanation of "ambient" V needs to be clearer
+- [ ] [4.2.2] Explanation of "ambient" V needs to be clearer, and make it clear that V doesn't always grow (which the current text seems to suggest).
+- [ ] [4.2.2 and Fig. 11] Direction of graph is opposite to that used in Section 3.

 ## More significant changes